Manners: Good Sense, Bad Scents

 by Aruna Papp.
 MA, ADR, Med

-The celebrated author of Unworthy Creature is no stranger to sensitive subjects.
-Here she tackles one that is seldom mentioned.
+The former Executive Director at the CARE Centre for Internationally Educated Nurses tackles a sensitive subject.
 Food odours like curry and fish are often cited by racists as rationales for their prejudice.
 But it is important for all of us to be aware of the effect these smells can have on other people.

 During my years as a university student I was usually late for my classes.
 Everyday, I had to leave work, rush home, feed the children, make sure they had something to do and then try to make it on time for my lessons.
 On one of those days, I tried to slip into my seat quietly when I heard the student seated behind me saying, “Your hair smells so good that I could eat it.”
 I turned around, embarrassed, and asked, “What do you mean?”
 He replied, “Your hair smells like curry.
 You always smell like food.”
 I felt humiliated; especially when I heard someone else say, “I hate that smell.”